zac-k/phase-ret-dl/README.md

 ### 'Misalignment'

 Three element list of booleans.
 Tells the ANN whether to use random variations in rotation, scaling, and translation, respectively.
+Without loss of generality, one image in each through-focal series can be left unaltered to act as a reference against which to compare the exact phase.
+In three image mode, the reference image is the in-focus image.
+In two image mode, it is the under-focus image.

 ### 'Rotation/Scale/Shift'